 - 8. Create Microsoft Planner templates for your teams

-1. Create Planner task templates to copy tasks
+1. Create Microsoft Planner task templates to copy tasks

 If the tasks you work on have a repetitive format, you may want to create task templates to save time on organizing your tasks.